 There were other theaters and armies, and some of the most decisive blows of the war were elsewhere.
 But to many the heart and soul of the Civil War was the contest between the Union Army of the Potomac and the Confederate Army of Northern Virginia.

 This site was created to provide background information for the Stone Sentinels websites, which tour Civil War battlefields, focusing on monuments, battlefield farms and historical markers.
 The goal of Civil War in the East is to help viewers better understand the battles and campaigns of the Eastern Theater by providing more in-depth information on the people, military units, landscape and timelines that were involved.
+This includes:

 Organization of the Confederate armies in the Eastern Theater of the Civil War on a month to month basis including their commanders and their composition down to the regimental and battery level.

 A brief background on some of the lesser-known but important people in the Eastern Theater.